lumigo-io/wild-rydes-workshop/tutorial/content/70_cleanup/_index.md

 weight: 170
 ---

-## Cleanup
+# Cleanup

-1. Delete the Wild Rydes application from you account:
+1. Delete the Wild Rydes application from your account:

    ```sh
    cdk destroy --all